Command Line Overview

 • and arrow keys to move up and down by a line

-• you can also use k and j keys (same keys as those used in the Vim text editor)
+• you can also use k and j keys (same keys as those used by the Vim text editor)

 • f and b keys to move forward and backward by a screenful of content